 This field allows you to configure diesel-cli to thread

-INTEGER PRIMARY KEY
+INTEGER PRIMARY KEY fields as BIGINT for

 sqlite databases.
 If not set this defaults to false.